What is a Fellow?

 Fellowship is considered the highest grade of membership for most professional societies.
 The path to Fellowship is varied; however, it typically involves evidence of continued formal training post-qualification and evidence of substantial achievement in, or contribution to, the profession.

-For ASMIRT, a Fellow is a member who is resident in Australia, has been a member of the ASMIRT for not less than five years and has undertaken a structured program of additional professional activities.
+For the Australian Societyof Medical Imaging and Radiation Therapy (ASMIRT), a Fellow is a member who is resident in Australia, has been a member of ASMIRT for not less than five years and has undertaken a structured program of additional professional activities.
 These activities are independently assessed and represent knowledge of and work to the highest standard in medical radiations.
-Fellowship of the ASMIRT is a professional qualification and is the highest category of membership of the ASMIRT Fellowship.
+Fellowship of ASMIRT is a professional qualification and is the highest category of membership of the ASMIRT Fellowship.

 Why would I want to become a Fellow?